 Insurers will only compensate you for the current value of your vehicle which, because of depreciation, will normally be less than the outstanding finance remaining on your contract.
 So, GAP insurance can make up any difference between the insurance payout and the amount that you still owe on your car finance agreement.

 8. Do I get insurance with my car finance?

 Some finance deals have insurance included.
-You can also look for all-in finance deals, often known as ‘just add fuel deals’, where car insurance, breakdown cover, tax and servicing is included.
+You can also look for all-in finance deals, often known as ‘just add fuel deals’, where car insurance, breakdown cover, tax and servicing can be included.

 9. Understand the overall costs